MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/add-move-or-delete-fields-on-form.md

 ### Move columns on a form using drag and drop

 1. Open the form designer to create or edit a form.
 More information: [Create a form](create-and-edit-forms.md#create-a-form) or [Edit a form](create-and-edit-forms.md#edit-a-form)
 2. In the form preview, select the column that you want to move and drag and drop it.
-As you drag the column on the form preview, you will see drop targets where you can move the column to.
+As you drag the column on the form preview, you'll see drop targets where you can move the column to.
    Note the following:
     - Columns can be dropped before or after any existing column or component.
     - Columns can also be dropped in the empty area within a section.
-In this case the column will be added in an available space so as to evenly distribute columns and components across the section columns.
+In this case, the column will be added in an available space so as to evenly distribute columns and components across the section columns.
     - Hovering over a tab header when dragging a column changes the currently selected tab, allowing you to add the column to a different tab.
 3. Repeat step 2 above if you want to move more columns.
 4. On the command bar, select **Save** to save the form, or select **Publish** if you want to save and make your changes visible to users.